willis7/sb-repo-graph-maven/README.md

 [![Coverage Status](https://coveralls.io/repos/willis7/sb-repo-graph-maven/badge.svg?branch=master&service=github)](https://coveralls.io/github/willis7/sb-repo-graph-maven?branch=master)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

-This project is a work in progress and very early in development.
+This project is a work in progress, and very early in development.

-The idea behind this project is to leverage the metadata from your Maven (and eventually Gradle) files to build a graph of dependendies and how they link together.
-The idea is that you can then search the graph using the popular GAV parameters of Maven to establish the usage of dependencies.
+The idea behind this project is to leverage the metadata from your Maven (and eventually Gradle) build definitions to build a graph of dependendies.
+The idea is that you can then search the graph using GAV parameters to better understand the usage of dependencies.

 ## Installation